Sir William Brereton, 1st Baronet: Career; pre-1642

 He graduated from Brasenose College, Oxford, in 1621, and as was then common, studied law at Gray's Inn prior to his marriage in 1623.
 It was here that he became friends with John Bradshaw, a lawyer from Cheshire who served as judge during the Trial of Charles I in January 1649.

-Like his grandfather and father-in-law, Brereton was a zealous Puritan, a generic term for anyone who wanted to reform, or 'purify', the Church of England, which covered many different sects.
+Like his maternal grandfather and father-in-law, Brereton was a zealous Puritan, a generic term for anyone who wanted to reform, or 'purify', the Church of England.
 The most prominent were Presbyterians, who wanted to bring its doctrine and structure into line with the Church of Scotland, and included Parliamentary leaders like John Pym and John Hampden.
 Based on his support for the Congregationalist radical, Samuel Eaton, and the reforms advocated by Sir Henry Vane the Younger in 1641, Brereton appears to have sympathised with those who rejected the concept of state-ordained religion.

 Appointed Deputy lieutenant for Cheshire, he was an unusually active Justice of the Peace, or JP, attending over 80% of sessions held between 1625 and 1641; in the same period, only one other person managed over 40%.
 In 1627, he was made a baronet in return for funding 30 soldiers in Ireland for three years.
 In the 1628 Parliament, Brereton was elected MP for Cheshire; Charles I dissolved Parliament in 1629, and did not call another until 1640, instituting a period of Personal Rule sometimes called the "Eleven Year Tyranny".

 In the summer of 1634, Brereton visited the Dutch Republic and later published a detailed account of his travels.
 He installed the Dutch system of duck decoys on his lands, leading to disputes with his neighbours, who claimed it interfered with their hunting and hawking.
 Another journal covered his trip through North East England, the Scottish Lowlands, and Ireland in 1635.
 He later visited France, and possibly Northern Italy, although these writings have not survived.

 Despite his opposition in principle to taxes levied without Parliament, he paid Ship Money and took little part in the political debates that dominated the late 1630s.
 His main interests were religious and he strongly opposed Archbishop Laud's reforms to the Church of England.
 In 1640, he was re-elected for Cheshire in both the Short and Long Parliaments, and appointed to a number of Parliamentary Committees on religion.
-He organised a petition from Cheshire demanding the expulsion of bishops from the Church of England, and also supported the removal of church monuments.
+In early 1641, he organised a petition from Cheshire demanding the expulsion of bishops from the Church of England, and also supported the removal of church monuments.
+Perhaps surprisingly, when Brereton visited Glastonbury in 1635 he made a point of taking "a special view" of the Holy Thorn, a notoriously papistical plant; he "brought away many branches and leaves, and left the first letters of my name thereon upon record".